orcasound/orcasite/README.md

 ```

 > **Note**
 > You can also set the `COMPOSE_FILE` environment variable to avoid having to specify the compose files every time.
-This one-liner will do that for you no matter what subdirectory you're in:
+This one-liner will do that for you no matter which subdirectory you're in:
 >
 > ```
 > export COMPOSE_FILE=`git rev-parse --show-toplevel`/docker-compose.yml:`git rev-parse --show-toplevel`/docker-compose.dev.yml